jyoung4242/articles/WFC/wfc.md

 ## The Rules

 The rules are arguably the most critical aspect of the algorithm.
-This includes details and mappings between each tile and what other tiles can be used as neighbors.
+For the simple tile-based mapping, this includes details and mappings between each tile and what other tiles can be used as neighbors.
+If you were doing the input image form of WFC, the input image's design would dictate the rules pixel by pixel.

 Let us consider this subsection of the tilemap to demonstrate this:

 ![subsection of tileset](image-3.png)